yg10008/JJSploit/README.md

-﻿# Python Practice Journey 🚀 – AI + Cyber Foundations
+﻿# Python Practice Journey 🚀 – Foundations

 Welcome to my structured Python learning repository.
 This repo is organized into **multi-day phases** where each group of tasks builds your skills toward the ultimate goal